sharjeel3/react-prismjs/CONTRIBUTING.md

 ```

 ### Sending Pull Requests

+Please make sure there are no lint, formatting or unit testing errors. <br />

 Please follow the pull request template and provide as much information as possible. <br />